BakerJr1904/Rebasing-with-Squashing/README.md

 # rebaising-with-squashing
-Lets make history clean by creating a single commit for every feature branch.<br/>
+Lets make history clean by creating a single commit for every feature branch.<br/><br/>
-Can you squash and rebase?
+Can you squash and rebase?<br?>
+YES!
+It's simple – before you merge a feature branch back